-Understanding Macromolecular Structure and Function with Electron Cryo-Microscopy
+Understanding Macromolecular Structure and Dynamics with Cryo-EM

-We are interested in the molecular mechanisms by which individual cells defend themselves against infection.
-Our research interests include the structure and function of host factors in intracellular immunity, the mechanism of force generation by large macromolecular assemblies and the role of autophagy in pathogen elimination.
-Research in our laboratory combines cryo-EM with other structural imaging and diffraction methods to visualize the macromolecular complexes involved in these processes, and applies biochemistry and biophysical tools to dissect their mechanism of action.
-The challenges implicit to this endeavour also lead us to develop, optimize and apply new approaches for cryo-EM sample preparation, image processing and data interpretation.
+More specifically, we are interested in the molecular machinery that individual cells employ to defend themselves against infection.
+Our research interests include the structure and function of host factors in intracellular immunity, the mechanism of force generation by large macromolecular assemblies on membranes and the role of autophagy in pathogen elimination.
+We combine cryo-EM with other structural methods to visualize the macromolecular complexes involved in these processes, and apply quantitative biochemical and biophysical tools to dissect their mechanism of action.
+The systems we study are challenging, and we use multiple biophysical methods to address the questions we pose, and to allow us to obtain the answers we seek often leads us to develop and apply new methods approaches for cryo-EM sample preparation, image processing and data interpretation.
 Please have a look at the individual research areas for more details.